yast/yast-core/agent-system/doc/systemagent.md

 ```

 ### `.passwd`
-Write only command to set or modify the encrypted password of already existing
+Write-only command to set or modify the encrypted password of already existing
 user in /etc/passwd and /etc/shadow.
 _Argument_ is crypted password.
 The return value is true or false, depending of the success